zwh20081/bookdatamaker/README.md

   - Adjust based on your vLLM server capacity and network bandwidth
   - Example: 8-16 for powerful servers, 2-4 for smaller setups

-The tool uses image URLs via a temporary HTTP server (uvicorn/FastAPI) instead of base64 encoding, which is more efficient for vLLM.
-Images are automatically copied to a temporary directory and served via HTTP, then cleaned up after processing.

 ### Local Mode (Transformers)

 Use local transformers model for OCR (DeepSeek-OCR, no API calls):